Greenback in Loudon County, Tennessee — The American South (East South Central)

 Marker series.
 This marker is included in the Tennessee Civil War Trails marker series.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Morganton Crossing (approx. 3.1 miles away); Norwood Inn (approx. 4.8 miles away); Militia Springs Tellico Blockhouse (approx. 6.1 miles away); Fort Loudon (approx. 6.3 miles away); Welcome to Fort Loudoun State Historic Area (approx. 6.4 miles away); Unicoi Turnpike Trail (approx. 6.4 miles away); Fort Loudoun (approx. 6.4 miles away).
+Morganton Crossing (approx. 3.1 miles Norwood Inn (approx. 4.8 miles away); Militia Springs (approx. 5 miles away); Tellico Blockhouse (approx. 6.1 miles away); Fort Loudon (approx. 6.3 miles away); Welcome to Fort Loudoun State Historic Area (approx. 6.4 miles away); Unicoi Turnpike Trail (approx. 6.4 miles away); Fort Loudoun (approx. 6.4 miles away).
 Touch for a list and map of all markers in Greenback.

 Categories. • Churches & Religion • War, US Civil •